 🛍 Shoppers’ heaven: Beyond natural splendor, Costa Smeralda offers no shortage of ways to indulge – from Michelin-star dining to designer shopping sprees.
 While options like the Pegolotti couture boutiques and Nikki Beach club cement Costa Smeralda’s reputation for catering to the one percent, more reasonable prices can be found, especially off-season.

-All hotels in Costa Smeralda →
+Best hotels in Costa Smeralda

 ⭐ Rich history: Nestled along Sardinia’s northwestern coast, the neighborhood of Bosa offers visitors an authentic glimpse into traditional Sardinian culture.
 This quiet community provides a peaceful home base to explore the region’s renowned beaches, medieval architecture, and stunning mountainous interior.